QAPPTeam/QAPPTeam-slate/source/index.html.md

 # Introduction

-Welcome to the API documentation page
+Welcome to the API documentation page.

+This API is currently being hosted on [Heroku](https://research-stream.herokuapp.com/) and uses MongoDB Atlas to host the databases.

 This example API documentation page was created with [Slate](https://github.com/lord/slate).